 Place an antenna at the desired location in the city.
-Create a grid of points at which to evaluate the field and/or power (Poynting vector).
+Create a grid of points where the field and/or power (Poynting vector) will be evaluated.
 Extract the real part of the Poynting vector as a proxy for the time average power delivered to the receiver.
 Calculate the distances from the grid points to the source antenna.
-Perform linear regression to find pathloss exponent and pathloss at 1[m].
+Perform linear regression to find the pathloss exponent and pathloss at 1 [m].
 Fit a normal distribution to the Poynting vector data to find the log-normal shadow variance.

-Place two parametric antennas into the geometry.
+Place two parametric antennas into the city geometry.
 Calculate the frequency domain channel between the two antennas.
-Fourier transform the channel into the delay domain to find the impulse response and the power delay profile (PDP).
+Inverse Fourier transform the channel into the delay domain to find the impulse response and the power delay profile (PDP).

-Place an antenna at the desired location in the geometry and choose the directivity pattern.
-This example uses omnidirectional dipole pattern.
-The frequency is 5GHz.
+Place an antenna at the desired location in the city geometry and choose the directivity pattern.
+This example uses an omnidirectional dipole pattern.
+The frequency is 5 [GHz].
 Create a grid of points above the terrain where the Poynting vector is to be calculated.

-Extract real part of the Poynting vector at every one of the points and perform regression to obtain pathloss exponent and pathloss at 1[m].
+Extract real part of the Poynting vector at every one of the points and perform regression to obtain pathloss exponent and pathloss at 1 [m].
 In this example, the pathloss exponent is -2.76.
 The free-space power decay has a pathloss exponent of -2.

 Create a set-up with a single-antenna transmitter and a single-antenna receiver.
 Place them at desired locations in the city.
 In this example we use two Hertzian dipoles, one as a transmitter and one as a receiver.
-The carrier frequency is chosen to be 5Ghz with channel bandwidth of 100MHz.
+The carrier frequency is chosen to be 5 [GHz] with a channel bandwidth of 100 [MHz].

 Normalize the PDP such that the total channel power is one and each tap represents a fraction of the total power.
 Its clear that the main tap is at least 10dB above the second largest tap.

-Create a receiver with a 16 element uniform linear Hertzian dipole array and a transmitter with a single-antenna Hertzian dipole.
+Create a receiver with a 16-element uniform linear Hertzian dipole array and a transmitter with a single-antenna Hertzian dipole.

 Place a receiver at an elevation with respect to the transmitter.